 Beppu H, Shimpo K, Chihara T, et al. Antidiabetic effects of dietary administration of Aloe arborescens Miller components on multiple low-dose streptozotocin-induced diabetes in mice: investigation on hypoglycemic action and systemic absorption dynamics of aloe components.
 J Ethnopharmacol.
 2006 Feb 20;103(3):468-77.

 Blumenthal M, Busse WR, Goldberg A, et al. The Complete German Commission E Monographs.
-Boston, Mass: Integrative Medicine Communications.
-1998.
+Boston, MA: Integrative Medicine Communications; 1998.